Efficient Quotients of Non-Commutative Polynomials: Division in

 \section{Division in $R[x; \sigma, \delta]$}

-We now examine the more general case where the polynomial variable does not necessarily commute with coefficients.
+We now examine the more general case where the polynomial variable does not commute with coefficients.
 For quotients and remainders to be defined, a notion of degree is required and we note that this leads immediately to Ore extensions, or skew polynomials.
-After touching upon classical algorithms briefly, we introduce the notions of left and right whole shifted inverse.
-We show how the $\Sc{D.Refine1}$ algorithm relates to the Newton Schulz iteration and that it may be used to compute the left whole shifted inverse.
-Finally we show how the left whole shifted inverse may be used to compute right quotients.
+After touching upon classical algorithms, we introduce the notions of left and right whole shifted inverse.
+We note that the modified Newton-Schulz iteration may be used to compute whole shifted inverses, though in this case there is no benefit over classical division.
+Finally, we show how left and right whole shifted inverses may be used to compute right and left quotients, each with only one multiplication.